 Codes and Frequencies

-For persons with at least one private insurance plan, this variable indicates whether the person's first plan was paid for by someone outside the household.
+For sample adults and sample children who have a private insurance plan (HIPRIVATEE), HIP1OUT indicates whether the person's first plan was paid for by someone outside the household.
 Interviewers did not probe to identify or describe who the "someone" was, and no identification of the "someone" was determined in the survey.
 Prior to 2019, this variable is available for all persons who have a private insurance plan.

 This variable is mostly comparable over time, though there are differences in the response categories for 1997 and 1998 as compared to 1999 forward.
 The category "someone outside the household" used in the 1997 survey was changed to "someone outside the household or community program" in the 1998 survey.
-From 1999 forward, the term "community program" was separated from "someone outside the household" and moved into a "state or local government or community program" category.
+From 1999-2018, the term "community program" was separated from "someone outside the household" and moved into a "state or local government or community program" category.
 Beginning in 2019, the "state or local government or community program" category was changed to "Other government program."
 For 1999-2018, respondents could also report the category Children's Health Insurance Program, as this became available in 1999.

-Information was collected on up to four plans per family; for 2004 forward, only data for plans one and two are publicly available.
-However, this reduction in the number of plans publicly available does not greatly reduce comparability as very few individuals have more than 2 private insurance plans.
-Persons with more than two plans have a "yes" response to the HIPRIVGT2 variable (available for 2004 forward).
+Information was collected on up to four plans per family until 2019; for 2004-2018, only data for plans one and two are publicly available.
+However, this reduction in the number of plans publicly available does not greatly reduce comparability as very few individuals have more than two private insurance plans.
+Persons with more than two plans have a "yes" response to the HIPRIVGT2 variable (available for 2004-2018).